openresty/lua-resty-core/lib/ngx/ssl.md

 **context:** *any*

-Returns the client ip address in textual representation of the current SSL connection, only IPv4 is supported currently, returns empty string if using UNIX domain socket.
+Returns the client address of the current SSL connection, the address data is a textual ip address when using IPv4, and an empty string if using UNIX domain socket.

 The following code snippet shows how to delay TLS handshake to mitigate a kind of TLS handshake attack(eg: close connection immediately after handshake completed):